rook/rook/Documentation/Storage-Configuration/ceph-teardown.md

 To tear down the cluster, the following resources need to be cleaned up:

 * The resources created under Rook's namespace (default `rook-ceph`) such as the Rook operator created by `operator.yaml` and the cluster CR `cluster.yaml`.
-* `/var/lib/rook/rook-ceph`: Path on each host in the cluster where configuration is stored by the ceph mons and osds
+* All files under `dataDirHostPath` (default `/var/lib/rook`): Path on each host in the cluster where configuration is stored by ceph daemons.
 * Devices used by the OSDs

 If the default namespaces or paths such as `dataDirHostPath` are changed in the example yaml files, these namespaces and paths will need to be changed throughout these instructions.